-- a) retail and service commercial uses;

-- b) business and professional offices;

-- c) Professional medical or dental offices which do not include medical or dental laboratories or clinics;

-- d) tourism and cultural uses;

-- e) community uses;
+- a) retail and service commercial uses; - b) business and professional offices; - c) Professional medical or dental offices which do not include medical or dental laboratories or clinics; - d) tourism and cultural uses; - e) community uses; - f) restaurants, not including drive thrusoughs; - g) residential uses including single-detached residential uses; - h) bed and breakfast establishments in accordance with Section D1.3.1.5 of the Official Plan; and, tourism and cultural uses, retail services, residential uses and office space.
+Non-residential uses can occupy up to 500 square metres of ground floor space.
+The permitted uses shall be limited to:

-- f) restaurants, not including drive thrus; - g) residential uses including single-detached residential uses; - h) bed and breakfast establishments in accordance with the Hamlet Residential Area policies of the Official Plan; and, - i) home occupations and cottage industries within single-detached dwelling units, subject to the policies of the Halton Hills Official Plan. - j) Limited office and ancillary residential uses may also be permitted on the ground floor of mixed-use buildings. - k) Adult entertainment uses shall be prohibited in the Hamlet Community Core Area designation
+- i) home occupations and cottage industries within single-detached dwelling units, subject to the policies of the Halton Hills Official Plan. - a)j) Limited office and ancillary residential uses may also be permitted on the ground floor of mixed-use buildings.